-April 12, Day 12: Drive to Tingtibi.
+April 9, Day 12: Drive to Tingtibi.
 This morning, we will bird the lower parts of the road that leads north from Gelephu to the low pass of Tamala, around 6,800 feet, before descending to the small town of Tingtibi.
 Here there may be many surprises, like Wreathed Hornbill, Chestnut-winged Cuckoo, the scarce Collared Treepie, Long-tailed and (if we're very lucky) Gray-lored broadbills, Hair-crested and Lesser Racket-tailed drongos, Pale-billed and White-breasted parrotbills, the lovely Long-tailed Sibia, and Crimson Sunbird.
+Please note: the hotel at Tingtibi is considered basic, however there are flushing toilets, hot water, and fans in each room.